dschilling/dschilling.github.io/_posts/2019-03-19-bible-reading-plan.md

 layout:      post
 #title:       ""
 description: >-
-  New Year's resolution?
-Or just longing to spend more time in the Word?
+  Longing to spend more time in the Word?
 image:       assets/images/reading-bible.jpg
 #date:        2018-12-28 01:08:19 -0500
 categories: